Michael-Kneale/Michael-Kneale/README.md

 👀 I’m interested in cyber security and programming!

-🌱 I’ve recently graduated from Macquarie University with a Bachelor of Cyber Security and am currently looking for a graduate role in IT
+🌱 I recently graduated from Macquarie University with a Bachelor of Cyber Security and am currently looking for a graduate role in IT

 ☕ I'm most confident with Java, but have experience programming in Python, JavaScript/HTML/CSS, C, and Assembly

+📚 I'm currently studying using LeetCode and Frontend Mentor to refresh and improve my coding skills